Unfaehig-Industries/araction/README.md

 3. Install the Toozbeat-App on the watch and give it permission to read sensor data
 4. Install the Example-App on the device and start the "Heartbeat"-Example, put on glasses and wait a moment.

+## Audio example

+The audio example records voice input from the glasses and uses an AudioTrack to play it.
+The supported audio format is:

+- PCM 16 bit/sample
+- Sample rate: 16000 Hz
+- Channel: MONO

 ## Sensor example

 The sensor example shows the usage of the IMU.
 In the example the sensor data is evaluated to track head motion.